-Biology students no longer complete paper degree petitions but rather submit an Online Degree Application by completing the steps below.
+Biology students submit an Online Application for Graduation by completing the steps below.
 Before you begin, please take note of the following instructions and deadlines.
-If you are pursuing the Business Option, you need to select the Business Option through Oscar
+If you are pursuing the Business Option, you need to select the Business Option through Oscar (www.degreeworks.gatech.edu/images/training/concentration\mgt.pdf).

-(www.degreeworks.gatech.edu/images/training/concentration_mgt.pdf).